The surface category and tropical curves: Introduction

 \subsection{Acknowledgements}

 This paper was written as a part of my PhD thesis under the supervision of Ulrike Tillmann, who I would like to thank for many useful conversations.
 I am grateful to Oscar Randal-Williams for giving me very detailed feedback on my thesis and I thank Dhruv Ranganathan for his comments.
+I would like to thank the referee for two very detailed reports and for their help in improving this paper.

-My thesis was supported by St. John’s College, Oxford through the \emph{Ioan and Rosemary James Scholarship} and the EPSRC grant no.~1941474.
+My thesis was supported by St.~John’s College, Oxford through the \emph{Ioan and Rosemary James Scholarship} and the EPSRC grant no.~1941474.